developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/alarm/index.md

 ---
-title: Alarm
+title:  Alarm Module
-productversion: '1.4'
-product: Enterprise Browser
-layout: guide.html
 ---
-## Overview
-The Alarm Module is used to set an alarm and register an action to perform when that alarm fires.
+**The Alarm Module is used to set an alarm and register an action to perform when that alarm fires.**

 ## Syntax